 Weekly top performers

 Every Monday, we do a live poll: Everybody has one vote to select the person with the best performance in the last week.
-The three top performers will get applause in front of the team and the names of the those will be on the board for a week, visible for everybody.
+The three top performers will get applause in front of the team and their names will be on the board for a week, visible for everybody.

 #kudos recognition, with Superman award